ktor-doc-jp/ktor-doc-jp/pages/servers/deploy.md

 {: #fat-jar-maven}

 When using Maven, you can generate a fat JAR archive with the `maven-assembly-plugin`.
-For example, to generate a fat JAR using netty as engine:
+For example, to generate a fat JAR using netty as an engine:

 ```xml
 <plugin>